aaron-613/jcsmp-topic-dispatch/README.md

 - `*` is a single-level wildcard, matches 0-or-more chars up to the next `/` level
 - `>` is a multi-level wildcard, must occur at the end of a subscription following a `/`, and matches the rest of the topic

+More here.

+Explanations on how to use.

+Threading issues?